-Dr. Mueller was tenured Associate Professor of Computer Science at Colorado State University and currently serves as the President & General Manager, and Vice-Chairman of the Board of Directors at Piezo-Metrics, Inc.
+Dr. Mueller was tenured Associate Professor of Computer Science at Colorado State University and currently serves as the CEO and Chairman of the Board of Directors at Piezo-Metrics, Inc.

 Dr. Franklin Wong was employed for over thirty years by the Canadian Department of National Defense as a Defense Scientist.
 During that time, he established himself nationally and internationally as an expert in solid rocket motor health monitoring.